 I had a long argument with a drunk gentleman over dinner the other night.
 He was arguing that free will does not exist.
-I was arguing that the statement “free will does not exist” has no empirical content.
+I was arguing that his statement “free will does not exist” has no empirical content.
 Naturally, we did not come to an accommodation.
 I think he took me for a fool in thrall to hopeless idealism about the human soul, and I took him for someone belatedly complaining about the consistency of 1st century metaphysics when scrutinized through a 17th century lense.

 This kind of tedious dinner table maundering can be confused for debates about Monism/Dualism in poor lighting conditions.

 Lou Keep rants at slightly too much length:

 So, you know, nice quotes.

 It gets interesting when we watch justice and responsibility collide.
 This is, IMO, the bit of “free will” I would like to have drunkenly explained to me over dinner.
 Dan Hirschman recommends:

 Check out the article for more, including Brandmayr’s analysis of how social scientific invocations of free-will vs. institutional constraint are themselves shaped by their positions in an antagonistic process.
 But mostly just check it out for the strange feeling of reading cultural anthropology and neuropsychology fight over whether seven scientists are culpable for the deaths of 306 earthquake victims.